 After six years of waiting, it’s finally here.
 S.T.A.L.K.E.R.
-Lost Alpha is the latest and greatest game in the S.T.A.L.K.E.R. franchise.
-Like the others, Lost Alpha is a PC exclusive sandbox survival shooter, with light RPG elements.
+Lost Alpha is one of the most ambitious total conversion mods ever.
 It was developed by dez0wave group, a mod team who made Priboi Story mod for S.T.A.L.K.E.R.
 Shadow of Chernobyl.
-They worked alongside GSC, the developers of the original S.T.A.L.K.E.R. trilogy, to make the ultimate S.T.A.L.K.E.R. game.
+They worked alongside GSC, the developers of the original S.T.A.L.K.E.R. trilogy, to try and make the ultimate S.T.A.L.K.E.R. game.
+But did they succeed?

 Here’s a history lesson: the first game in the series, S.T.A.L.K.E.R.
 Shadow of Chernobyl by GSC, released in 2007.
 It was first announced in 2001, and underwent many conceptual changes between 2001 and 2007.
 When first shown in 2001, it wasn’t even called S.T.A.L.K.E.R.
 Shadow of Chernobyl: instead it was referred to as Oblivion Lost.
 It was also a completely different game; instead it was a team-based, fast-paced Sci-Fi time-travelling FPS that resembled Quake with a hint of Serious Sam.